Humpback whale breaching near Valdez.

 Valdez

-Long used by Alaskan Natives for seasonal fishing and later surveyed by English explorers, Spanish cartographers, and Russian traders, it wasn't until the Klondike gold rush of the late 1800s that Valdez saw its first permanent residents.
-The small town sits at the tip of an 11-mile fjord flowing north from Prince William Sound.
+Long used by Alaskan Natives for seasonal fishing camps and later surveyed by English explorers, Spanish cartographers, and Russian traders, it wasn't until the Klondike gold rush of the late 1800s that Valdez saw its first year-round residents.
+The small town sits at the tip of an 11-mile fjord stretching north from Prince William Sound.
 Despite the formidable peaks that surround it, the fjord's protected waters offered safe passage to Valdez and easier access to what was touted as the "All-American Route" to gold up north.
 The route turned out to be a dangerous, back breaking glacier trek that few successfully completed.
-The flow of prospectors trickled within a year, but Valdez's prime port location would still later draw mining companies, the U.S. military, and the oil industry to the town.
+The flow of prospectors trickled within a year, but Valdez's prime port location would still later draw mining companies, the US military, and oil industry to the town.

 Today, Valdez is as well known as the terminus of the trans-Alaska oil pipeline as for its epic snow sports scene.
 Ice climbers and backcountry skiers from around the world travel to Valdez to climb the frozen waterfalls in Keystone Canyon and drop into the pristine powder in Thompson Pass.
 This stunning natural landscape, one equally beautiful in summer as in winter, earned Valdez the apt nickname "Little Switzerland."